-If you are having surgery, your doctor will give you a drug called an anesthetic.
+If you are having surgery, your doctor will give you medicine called an anesthetic.
 Anesthetics reduce or prevent pain.
-There are four main types.
+There are three main types:

-- Regional anesthesia: blocks pain in an area of the body, such an arm or leg.
-Epidural anesthesia, which is sometimes used during childbirth, is a type of regional anesthesia.
+- Regional - blocks pain in an area of the body, such an arm or leg.
+A common type is epidural anesthesia, which is often used during childbirth.

-The type of anesthesia your doctor chooses depends on many factors.
-These include the procedure you are having and your current health.
+The type of anesthesia or sedation you get depends on many factors.
+They include the procedure you are having and your current health.

 - Anesthesia After 40 Not Linked to Mental Decline Later, Study Finds (01/20/2016, HealthDay)